 7. Did the internship that you chose fit your studies?

 Very much so.
 I am studying Human Resources and as mentioned above I was able to get a good insight into how a Human Resources department works.
 In addition, there were great research opportunities within Todo Fresa.

-8. Did your Spanish improve as a result of the internship?
+8. Did your Spanish improve as a result of your internship in Colombia?